armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 > Armory recommends creating separate credentials for each cluster or service.

-To get started, you need at least one service account to use for authentication between the Borealis and your deployment target where a Remote Network Agent (RNA) is installed.
+To get started, you need at least one service account to use for authentication between Borealis and your deployment target where a Remote Network Agent (RNA) is installed.
 For example, if you wanted to run the Borealis CLI in a Jenkins pipeline, create credentials for the deployment target and for the service account that you use with Jenkins.

 To start, create the client credentials for the RNA on your deployment target: